keircn/archium/README.md

     Output:

     ```
-        __     Archie v1.3 - Fast & easy package management for Arch Linux
+        __     Archium v1.3 - Fast & easy package management for Arch Linux
      .:--.'.
 Written in C, powered by YAY and Pacman.
     / |   \ |  paru v2.0.3 - libalpm v14.0.0
     `" __ | |
      .'.''| |
     / /   | |_ This program may be freely redistributed under the terms of the GNU General Public License.
-    \ \._,\ '/ Created & maintained by Gurov
+    \ \._,\ '/ Archie originally created & maintained by Gurov with the help of scklss
-     `--'  `"  With the help of scklss and Keiran
+     `--'  `"
     ```

 ## Dependencies